Towards provably efficient quantum algorithms for large-scale machine-learning models

 It is widely believed that large-scale machine learning might be one of the most revolutionary technologies benefiting society \cite{lecun2015deep}, including already important breakthroughs in digital arts \cite{dalle2}, conversation like \texttt{GPT-3} \cite{brown2020language,chatgpt}, and mathematical problem solving \cite{lewkowycz2022solving}.
 However, training such models with considerable parameters is costly and has high carbon emissions.
 For instance, twelve million dollars and over five-hundred tons of CO$_2$ equivalent emissions have been produced to train \texttt{GPT-3} \cite{patterson2021carbon}.
 Thus, on the one hand, it is important to make large-scale machine-learning models (like large language models, LLM) sustainable and efficient.

 On the other hand, machine learning might possibly be one of the flag applications of quantum technology.
 Running machine learning algorithms on quantum devices, implementing readings of so-called \emph{quantum machine learning}, is widely seen as a potentially very fruitful application of quantum algorithms \cite{biamonte2017quantum}.
+Specifically, many quantum approaches are proposed to enhance the capability of classical machine learning and hopefully find some useful applications, like \cite{rebentrost2014quantum,zhao2019quantum}.
 Despite rapid development and significant progress, current quantum machine learning algorithms feature substantial limitations both in theory and practice.
 First, practical applications of quantum machine learning algorithms for near-term devices are often lacking theoretical grounds that guarantee or at least plausibly suggest to outperform their classical counterparts.
-Second, for fault-tolerant settings of quantum machine learning problems \cite{peruzzo2014variational,mcclean2016theory,mcardle2020quantum,cerezo2021variational,farhi2014quantum,ebadi2022quantum,farhi2018classification,havlivcek2019supervised,liu2022noise}, rigorous super-polynomial quantum advantages can actually be proven \cite{PACLearning,TemmeML,DensityModelling} for highly structured problems.
+Second, for fault-tolerant settings of quantum machine learning problems \cite{peruzzo2014variational,mcclean2016theory,mcardle2020quantum,cerezo2021variational,farhi2014quantum,ebadi2022quantum,farhi2018classification,havlivcek2019supervised,liu2022noise}, rigorous super-polynomial quantum speedups can actually be proven \cite{PACLearning,TemmeML,DensityModelling} for highly structured problems.
 That said, these prescriptions are arguably still far from real state-of-the-art applications of classical machine learning.
 Some of them are primarily using quantum states as training data instead of classical data, which can be---highly encouraging as these approaches are---argued to be not the currently most important classical machine learning application \cite{lloyd2014quantum,TemmeML,huang2021power,huang2020predicting,huang2022quantum}.
 Efforts need to be made to extend our understanding of quantum machine learning, in the sense that we have to understand how they could have theoretical guarantees and how they could solve timely and natural problems, at least in principle, of classical machine learning.
 For instance, they should relate to scalable and sustainable natural problems in large-scale machine-learning.